Skip to main content

 Snowpack and water supply update

-In Denver Water’s collection system, snowpack as of April 13, 2026, remained at the lowest levels observed in the past 40 years:
+• In Denver Water’s collection system, the 2025-26 snowpack peaked more than a month earlier than normal and at the lowest levels observed in the past 40 years:

-- Reservoir storage conditions are below average; while in reasonably good shape for the time being, far less snowpack is available to help refill them.
-As of April 13, 2026, reservoirs were 80% full, versus an average of 84% full for this time.
+• Reservoir storage conditions are below average; As of May 11, 2026, reservoirs were 79% full, versus an average of 85% full for this time.

 Please go to the following link on the Denver Water website for more information and to view watering days and watering rules: https://www.denverwater.org/residential/rebates-and-conservation-tips/summer-watering-rules